Introduction to Representations of Real Semisimple Lie Groups: Iwasawa and Decompositions

 All properties of root space decomposition of a complex semisimple Lie algebra carry over to this setting, except \begin{enumerate} \item $\dim \g g^{\alpha}$ can be strictly bigger than 1; \item It is possible to have non-trivially proportional roots $\pm\alpha$ and $\pm2\alpha$ only. \end{enumerate} (This is why non-reduced root systems are important.)

 A {\em Weyl chamber} is a connected component of

 ($\g a_{\BB R}$ without a finite number of hyperplanes).
 Each Weyl chamber is a convex cone.
 Choose one and call it the ``highest Weyl chamber''.
-Then there exists a uniquely determined subset $\Phi^+ \subset \Phi(\g g,\g a)$ such that the highest Weyl chamber is precisely
+Let $\Phi^+ \subset \Phi(\g g,\g a)$ consist of those roots $\alpha \in \Phi(\g g,\g a)$ that are positive on the highest Weyl chamber.
+Then the highest Weyl chamber is precisely